Taiwan: Risk Assessment

 - 4th largest electronics producer in the world

-- Foreign trade very vulnerable to the economic situation in mainland China and the United States
+- Exposure to demand from mainland China and the United States

-- Lack of competitiveness of the service sector
+- Lack of competitiveness of the services sector

-- Behind in terms of infrastructure compared to other advanced Asian economies
+- Infrastructure gap compared to other advanced Asian economies

 Sustained and strong growth with the pandemic under control